qeeg/cpp-io/Paper.md

 * There was no sound way to express a range of bytes.
 This was fixed by `std::span` in C++20.
 * There was no portable way to determine the native endianness, especially since sizes of all fundamental types can be 1 and all fixed-width types are optional.
 This was fixed by `std::endian` in C++20.
 * There was no easy way to convert integers from native representation to two's complement and vice versa.
 This was fixed by requiring all integers to be two's complement in C++20.
 * There is no easy way to convert integers from native endianness to specific endianness and vice versa.
-There is an `std::byteswap` proposal ([@P1272R2]) but it doesn't solve the general case because C++ allows systems that are neither big nor little endian.
+There is an `std::byteswap` proposal ([@P1272R2]) but it doesn't solve the general case because C++ allows systems that are neither big- nor little-endian.
 * There is no easy way to convert floating point number from native represenation to ISO/IEC 60559 and vice versa.
 This makes makes portable serialization of floating point numbers very hard on non-IEC platforms. [@P1468R2] should fix this.

 While the author thinks that having endianness and floating point convertion functions available publicly is a good idea, they leave them as implementation details in this paper.